mirkin-pixel/ha-adsb-station/README.md

 The highest and the fastest also count aircraft that never broadcast a position: altitude and speed reach us from Mode S alone, and leaving those out would understate both.
 Their `distance` attribute is then empty.

 Those two and the maximum range keep what they last saw rather than blanking when the sky empties, and they survive a restart.
 A station that hears a couple of aircraft an hour would otherwise report nothing most of the time.
-The `seen_at` attribute says how long ago it was, and each still follows the sky — a lower aircraft later replaces the reading.
+The `seen_at` attribute says how long ago it was, and each still follows the sky: a lower aircraft later replaces the reading.
 That is what separates them from the [sector records](#where-your-antenna-is-blocked), which only ever grow.

 And, when your receiver also serves `stats.json`, the health of your reception: